Labour Force Survey - Labour Force Survey - quarterly data

 Long-term unemployment rate - ratio between the long-term unemployed persons and the economically active population.

-Discouraged persons are persons not in the labour force who want to work but they do not actively look for a job, because they do not believe they will find one.
+Discouraged persons are persons not in the labour force aged 15 - 74 years who want to work but not actively look for job, because they do not suppose to find suitable job.

 Working time.
 Distinction between full-time and part-time work is made according to the subjective declaration of the respondents.